Best Gaming Headsets

 Now when it comes to audio quality, for a wired headset it’s great.
 It won’t take the number 1 spot, but it’s definitely up there.
 It has PRO-G 50mm drivers, these give you that clear and precise sound and make in-game audio easily distinguishable, as Logitech G Pro is designed for pros at gaming tournaments, you can download custom EQ profiles that are specifically tuned for various games, allowing you to hear footsteps much easier in your favorite shooters.

 Alongside the headset you’ll get a premium USB external sound card, this helps give you even better crystal clear in-game audio and also improves the quality of voice chat, so you won’t be mishearing important instructions from your friends.

 So now to some downsides, multiple people have said that the gaming headsets have arrived with broken microphones and required a return to get a new one to fix.
 This can be a little frustrating, however, it’s an issue that only affects a very small amount of people.

 Logitech also has a keyboard that is from the same G Pro X range that features in our top gaming keyboards article.

-Coming to one of the newer headsets in our video, the Cloud Alpha S was released in late 2019.
+Coming to one of the newer gaming headsets in our guide, the Cloud Alpha S was released in late 2019.

 This headset is tuned by HyperX to give gamers what they want.
 It provides crystal clear and amazing in-game audio and is made to make sure that gaming with this headset will give you an edge over other gamers.
 With the Digital signal processing card, you get amplified audio that gives you an even more immersive experience when playing some of your favorite games.